felixwellen/synthetic-geometry/SyntheticGeometry/ProjectiveSpace/LineThroughPoints.lagda.md

 we show that there exists a line in ℙⁿ interpolating between these points, that is, a function ℙ¹ → ℙⁿ that hits the points.

+Note:
+We could alternatively show that
+(1) injective maps of vector spaces induce maps of projective spaces and (2) two nonzero vectors are linearly independent iff they represent different points in ℙⁿ.

 ```agda
 -- TODO: clean up imports
 open import Cubical.Foundations.Prelude